 Maryland, and in Tennessee - the University of Memphis and Rhodes College.
 She presently teaches at the University of Missouri at Kansas City Conservatory of Music and Dance.
 In addition to teaching applied piano, coaching chamber music, and serving as staff accompanist, Dr. Hackleman also taught Sight Singing and Ear Training, Keyboard Skills, Keyboard Literature, Fundamentals of Music, Intro to Classical Music, and Music in Computer Technology.
 She developed, launched, and taught the first online course – Intro to Classical Music - offered by the George Mason University School of Music for the 2012-2013 school year.
 She presently teaches this course for UMKC Conservatory of Music.

-Kelly presently serves as Minister of Music at Grand Avenue Temple United Methodist Church in Kansas City, Missouri, and is privileged to play the oldest surviving 4-manual Skinner organ in existence which has not been mechanically or tonally modified by anyone other than Mr. Skinner himself.
+Kelly was Minister of Music at Grand Avenue Temple United Methodist Church in Kansas City, MO for two years, where she was privileged to play the oldest surviving 4-manual Skinner organ in existence which has not been mechanically or tonally modified by anyone other than Mr. Skinner himself.
 The organ and the church are in the registry of US historical landmarks.
-Kelly is also organist/pianist at Gashland Presbyterian Church in Gladstone, MO.
+She presently serves as Director of Music at Shawnee Presbyterian Church in Shawnee, KS, and is also organist/pianist at Gashland Presbyterian Church in Gladstone, MO.

 Kelly was organist at Kirkwood Presbyterian Church in Springfield, VA for 9 years where she also served as Artistic Director for Concerts from Kirkwood.
 Her composition, “In This House,” a choral anthem, was premiered by the Kirkwood Presbyterian Church Choir in 2006 upon the dedication of their newly renovated sanctuary.